- Find out which items may have restrictions, in addition to duty & tax information on Easyship's Countries page

 2. Find a courier.

-Did you know there are over 400 couriers in the world?
+Did you know there are over 7,500 courier companies in the US alone?
 While it's tempting to stick to the ones you know, it may be more affordable for you to find a regional courier that specializes in delivery to your destination country.

-To quickly find a courier to your destination country (without having to open multiple tabs on your desktop) get a quote from Easyship.
+To quickly find a courier to your destination country (without having to open multiple tabs on your desktop) get a quote from Easyship and compare rates instantly.

 3. Ensure you have the correct contact information for your recipient.